LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Additional Analysis of

-\paragraph{Training Efficiency of \method{}.} We show the accuracy-training time tradeoff in \cref{fig:wall-clock} by comparing the GSM8K performance of training with \method{} and different baselines, along with the corresponding wall clock training time.
-Wall clock time is measured as the training time of a model (hours), keeping compute resource consistent.
-We find that sequentially optimizing over each RM performs the worst in terms of training time ($3\times$ of \method{}) while RM score ensemble has the worst accuracy (and takes $2\times$ the training time of \method{}).
-Moreover, \method{} outperforms all other baselines in terms of accuracy while maintaining the lowest training time, being more than twice as fast as the second-best baseline. \method{}'s efficiency comes from fast convergence compared to the sequential selection baseline and avoiding the overhead of loading and evaluating multiple RMs per step, as required in RM ensemble methods (Online Ensemble, Score Ensemble, and RM Agreement Ensemble).
+being more than twice as fast as the second-best baseline. \method{}'s efficiency comes from fast convergence compared to the sequential selection baseline and avoiding the overhead of loading and evaluating multiple RMs per step, as required in RM ensemble methods (Online Ensemble, Score Ensemble, and RM Agreement Ensemble).
 Instead, it selects and uses only one RM per mini-batch, saving GPU memory and compute.
 Ensemble baselines require scoring all candidate responses with all RMs, whereas \method{} scores responses with only the selected RM, reducing overhead.
 Lastly, we note that \method{} can be run in an offline data creation mode, where RM selection and scoring are done once to generate preference data, unlike online ensemble methods that require multiple RM passes per step.